MarcT0K/marct0k.github.io/content/about.md

   - Website and reservation system development
   - Enigmas using computers, Raspberry Pi, and sensors

-## Academic Involvements 🏫
+## Institutional responsabilities 🏫

-- *[2017-2021]* **Student representative in the board of directors** of the University of Technology of Compiègne
+- *[2017-2021]* **Student representative at the board of directors** of the University of Technology of Compiègne
-- *[2018-2019]* Student representative in the CS department of the University of Technology of Compiègne
+- *[2018-2019]* Student representative at the CS department at the University of Technology of Compiègne
-- *[2017-2019]* Student representative in the Humanities department of the University of Technology of Compiègne
+- *[2017-2019]* Student representative at the Humanities department of the University of Technology of Compiègne

 ## Technical skills 💻